-What is the Gallup-Sharecare Well-Being Index?
+What was the Gallup-Sharecare Well-Being Index?

-Prior to 2018, Gallup using a dual-frame design, which included both landline and cellphone numbers.
+Prior to 2018, Gallup used a dual-frame design, which included both landline and cellphone numbers.
 Gallup sampled landline and cellphone numbers using random-digit-dial methods and conducted interviews in Spanish for respondents who were primarily Spanish-speaking.

-Are Gallup-Sharecare Well-Being Index samples weighted?
+Were Gallup-Sharecare Well-Being Index samples weighted?

 Yes, Gallup weighted samples to correct for nonresponse.
 Gallup also weighted its final samples to match the U.S. population according to gender, age, race, Hispanic ethnicity, education, region and population density.
 Demographic weighting targets for the U.S. and for individual states were based on the most recent Current Population Survey figures for the aged 18 and older U.S. population, while weighting targets for metropolitan areas and congressional districts were based on Nielsen Claritas statistics.
 Population density targets were based on the most recent U.S. Census.
 All reported margins of sampling error included computed design effects for weighting.